Roll Red Roll

 Roll Red Roll is a 2018 American documentary film, directed and produced by Nancy Schwartzman.
 It follows the Steubenville High School rape case.

 The film had its world premiere at the Tribeca Film Festival on April 22, 2018.
 It was released in a limited release on March 22, 2019, by Together Films, prior to its debut on POV on PBS on June 17, 2019.

 Plot

 The documentary looks into the Steubenville High School rape case that occurred in August 2012.
-It also documents Alexandra Goddard's investigation and documentation of the crimes through her true crime blog.
+It also documents Alexandria Goddard's investigation and documentation of the crimes through her true crime blog.